JohannOosthuizen/DiffLore/docs/spec.md

 ### 1.4 Non-Goals
 - Not a full-fledged IDE plugin (though extensible to one).
 - Does not execute or test code—focuses solely on documentation.
-- Avoids cloud dependencies; all processing is local except LLM API calls.
+- Avoids cloud dependencies; all processing is local except optional LLM API calls.

+### 1.5 Assumptions and Constraints
+- Assumptions: Users have Python 3.8+ installed; LLMs are accessible via APIs or local servers; Codebases are primarily Python initially (extensible to others).
+- Constraints: Performance limited by LLM response times; No real-time execution for very large repos without async optimizations; Relies on file system access.

 ## 2. Motivation